 While in theory, a dawn raid could result in the hostile takeover of a target company, it does not occur in practice due to restrictions placed by the stock markets.
 Any acquisitions of more than 5% of stake in a company require a formal disclosure to be made.
 Hence, the acquisition of a company cannot be made as a surprise through a dawn raid.

 Further, due to the transparency of information that exists today in the stock markets, a company facing a dawn raid often gets to know before the event, or as the event is underway.
-Hence, in practice, a dawn raid does not result in a hostile takeover, but is definitely a first step towards an acquisition of a majority stake.
+Hence, in practice, a dawn raid does not result in a hostile takeover but is definitely the first step towards the acquisition of a majority stake.